Finding the best substitute for soy sauce can be a daunting task. Will it taste just as good? And exactly what is a substitute for soy sauce?

 Some people also have allergies to soy, making soy sauce inedible.
 Luckily there are some soy sauce substitutes out there that give the flavor and texture of soy sauce but that are actually soy- and gluten-free.
 There are people with gluten sensitivities all over the world, so let’s explore the best sub for soy sauce.

 Many use coconut aminos, which are made from the sap of coconut trees.
 It is cultivated in the Philippines and has less sodium than regular soy sauce.
 Coconut aminos can also have a sweeter aftertaste than soy sauce.

 You can also use Worcestershire sauce in place of a soy sauce substitute.
 It is a salty sauce, yet it has less sodium than soy sauce.
 Worcestershire has a savory “cooked all-day” type of flavor.

-As I’ve been making my own substitute for soy sauce for years, my friends often come to me as the soy sauce expert.
-So below are some commonly asked questions about soy sauce.
+As I’ve been making my substitute for soy sauce for years, my friends often come to me as the soy sauce expert.
+Below are some commonly asked questions about soy sauce.

 Is Soy Sauce Vegan?

 Yes, store-bought soy sauce is typically vegan.
 Here’s more information on the two most popular brands, Kikkoman and La Choy.